Things We Wish We Knew

 2. Eating Out on Campus Sans Dining Halls & Payment: Weybridge & Dolci

-Weybridge House is known for their commitment to local-eating and sustainable living... but many people don't know they have open dinners!
-Join in Monday-Thursday @ 6:30pm
+Weybridge House is known for their commitment to local-eating and sustainable living... but many people don't know they have open meals!
+Join in every Monday and Wednesday for dinner @ 6:30pm, or Saturday for brunch at 11.

 Dolci, the student run restaurant on campus, amazes with inspired, creative, and delicious cuisine!
 Dinner is free, but seats are limited to those who respond for tickets first!
 Be sure to sign up on Middlink to get on their email list!